-Istanbul was on my bucket list forever and when I moved to Dubai 3 years ago I thought it would be the first place I would visit in the region.
+Istanbul was on my bucket list forever and when I moved to Dubai 3 years ago I thought it would be one of the first long weekend getaways we would organise!
 Yet, because of the relative instability in the country, it didn’t feel safe at the time.
 Fast forward to 2018, we finally decided to spend 3 days in Istanbul in October and although it was quite short, I was so excited!
 In my opinion, 3 days is enough to go through the main city sights but there is so much more to see and experience in Istanbul that 1 week would be just as good!
 You will find below a 3 days itinerary, with most of Istanbul must-see for a first-time visit.
-And if you want further inspiration, check out this list of novels about Turkey, that are guaranteed to satisfy your wanderlust!

 ISTANBUL ITINERARY – DAY 1

 Why not start your exploration of Istanbul by visiting the most iconic, and impressive place in all of Istanbul: Hagia Sophia.
 Hagia Sophia was built as a Byzantine cathedral during the 1st century A.D, before being turned into a Mosque by the Ottoman Empire in the 15th century.
 More recently, in 1935, the Turkish government turned Hagia Sophia into a Museum.
 It is also a UNESCO World Heritage Site since 1985 and one of the wonders of the world’s architecture history.

 In my opinion, it is the most beautiful place in Istanbul and although my expectations were high, it didn’t disappoint.
 Once I stepped into Hagia Sophia and looked up its 75 m high dome, I really understood the mind-blowing proportions of the place.